This post contains affiliate links. We only recommend products we love and use!

 Since I was a little girl, I’ve been a terrible saver.
 The $5 bill my dad would hand me on Saturdays for finishing my weekly chores was never in my hand long.
 I would either spend it all on candy, or waste it attempting to get the claw to grab me something from the stuffed animal machine.
 Incidentally, I’ve never won anything out of those damn things!

 Money tends to have a way of burning holes in our pockets.
 So many of us live exactly at our means.
-If we are able to save some money, doesn’t it seem like something unexpected and expensive always happens, like the car needs tires or there’s a visit to the emergency room?
+If we are able to save some money, doesn’t it seem like something unexpected and expensive always happens, like the car needs tires or a visit to the emergency room?

 Although it may seem hopeless, I’m here to tell you it’s NOT.
 There are ways that even the WORST spenders can still manage to build up their savings account.
 I know this because I’ve done it.
 In fact, for the last year, the Mister and I have been able to put away a nice little chunk of money each month to use for vacations or large purchases.

 To my delight, I’ve discovered that I actually CAN save money.
-So, I’m going to share a few of the best and easiest money-saving tips that have worked for me.
+I’m going to share a few of the best and easiest money-saving tips that have worked for me.

 With a few small tweaks to your routine, you can achieve saving success, too.
-Try one, two, or all of the following money-saving tips, and I guarantee that you will grow your savings more than you ever thought was possible!
+Try one, two, or all of the following money-saving tips, and I guarantee that you will grow your savings more than you ever thought possible!

 Make Coffee at Home